AdobeDocs/commerce-extensibility/src/pages/amazon-sales-channel/installation.md

 Change directories to the cloned repo and run the following commands:

-1. Download dependencies and make the project ready.
+1. Download dependencies and prepare the project.

    ```bash
    npm install